 PSVR vs. PSVR 2: Design

-The PSVR sports a circular white matte strap with a rubber cushion finish lining the inside of its halo-shaped design.
+The original PSVR sports a circular white matte strap with a rubber cushion finish lining the inside of its halo-shaped design.
 It can easily be adjusted to fit comfortably on a user’s head, while the front visor can be brought forward or backward to bring the screen into focus.
 The visor itself is made up of black and white matte plastic, with seven blue lights placed around the corners and middle of the headset for the PS Camera to detect.
-Along with its 7.3 x 7.2 x 10.9-inch dimensions and 0.6-pound weight, the PSVR is a slick, comfortable and very PlayStation-esque device — we expect the PSVR 2 to share similar qualities, albeit sporting more white to match the PS5’s aesthetic.
+Along with its 7.3 x 7.2 x 10.9-inch dimensions and 0.6-pound weight, the PSVR is a slick, comfortable and very PlayStation-esque device.

 Instead of the blue light sensors, the PSVR 2 will swap these out with the four built-in cameras that will track movement via the Sense controllers.
-These are likely to be placed around the corners of the headset, much like the Oculus Quest 2.
-We also expect it to sport a slightly wider visor, seeing as it has an increased 110-degree field of view and adjustable lens separation.
-Plus, the headset boasts vibration, meaning it could be slightly bigger than the previous generation.
-At the very least, we hope it won’t be as chunky as the PS5.
+These will be placed around the corners of the headset, much like the Oculus Quest 2.

 PSVR vs. PSVR 2: Controllers

 The PSVR 2 Sense controllers will take several cues from the PS5's DualSense controller, building on its foundation to "change how VR games are played."